psu13/mutable-hakyll/posts/turkey-cutlets.md

 7. White wine, capers, butter, garlic if you want.

 Put the flour on one plate and the bread-crumbs on another plate with the egg mixture in the middle.
+What you are going to do is first dredge the cutlet in the flour so it's coated.
+Then run it through the egg mixture.
+The egg will stick to the flour.
+Then roll it around in the bread crumbs... and you get a nice evenly coated piece of meat.

+Here is the scheme:

+Heat a frying pan (carbon or stainless steel is the best for this) and put in a tablespoon or so of oil.

-Take each piece of turkey and go flour, egg, bread- crumbs to bread it.
-Put them on a third plate.
+Take a piece of turkey and go flour, egg, breadcrumbs to bread it.
+Put it in the pan.
+If your pan can fit two pieces of turkey do this two at a time.
+Make sure you have room to work though.

-Heat a frying pan (carbon or stainless steel is the best for this) pan and put in tablespoon of oil in it.
-Drop in one or two of the breaded turkey pieces and fry for 3 or 4 minutes per side or until they are done.
+Cook the turkey for 3 or 4 minutes per side or until they are done.
 They should get nice and brown on each side.
 Put the cooked turkey on a sheet pan in a warm oven.

 Repeat, adding a bit of new oil for each batch, until you are out of cutlets.